capacitive/dmg-go-http/README.md

 # Golang and concurrency
-After looking at this code the first time, a few things come to mind:
+After looking at this code the first time, a few things came to mind:

 1. If the requirement is to have the counter incremented contiguously in a global space for all callers, then a mutex or stateful goroutines/channels is what's required to make that work ('everyone' sees the same increment, and the counter value is communicated in correct order).
 Sychronizing the thread execution is what we want.
 2. If the goal is for every caller/user to have their own counter value per session, then some other approaches are required, which are too large in scope to tackle with the time allotted to this task.
 Compartmentalizing the thread execution is what we want.